pse-ecn/expanded-cross-neighborhood/README.md

 ### Evaluation

-You can download tour PSE model's features for the Market-1501 and Duke datasets here
+You can download our PSE model's features for the Market-1501 and Duke datasets here

 https://drive.google.com/open?id=1uyTMejyhpkPD8L-v8JJ9JOECrEIYZPCI